johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Maize plant ###

-The maize plant represents the central component of the MPD metaphor.
-The MPD Syllabus uses the word *dynamic* to refer to the unique processes that stimulate the growth and multiplication of the messianic community.
+**The maize plant represents the main component of the MPD metaphor**.

----

-> The word *dynamic* comes from a Greek word, *dunamis*, meaning power.
-It refers to a force that stimulates change or progress within a system or process.

----

-The *dynamics of a maize plant* refer to the unique forces stimulating its characteristic development, growth, structure, shape and fruit.
-Thus, the *dynamics of messianic community* refer to the unique characteristics that stimulate its  characteristic development, growth, structure, shape and fruit.
+In the metaphor, the *dynamics* of the maize plant—the unique forces stimulating its characteristic development, growth, structure, shape and fruit—represent and the *dynamics of messianic community*—those unique characteristics that stimulate its characteristic development, growth, structure, shape and fruit.

--	MPD-M2 to MPD-M9 explore eight characteristic *dynamics* of messianic, covenant community.
+Thus **MPD-M2 to MPD-M9** explore eight characteristic *dynamics* of messianic, covenant community.

 ![Maize plant dynamics][mp-dynamics.png]

 #### MPD-M2-Dynamics of Vocation-The Nations ####

-> MPD-M2 examines the historical development the Messianic Community's vocational mission to bless the nations of the world.
+> Examines the historical development the Messianic Community's vocational mission to bless the nations of the world.

 #### MPD-M3-Dynamics of Vocation-The Jews ####

-> MPD-M3 examines biblical Israel, in order to demonstrate the significant responsibilities of the Messianic Community with regard to the Jewish people.
+> Examines biblical Israel, in order to demonstrate the significant responsibilities of the Messianic Community with regard to the Jewish people.

 #### MPD-M4-Dynamics of Commissioning ####

-> MPD-M4 explores the dynamic of messianic commissioning, including a focus upon strategy, structures and modes of expansion.
+> Explores the dynamic of messianic commissioning, including a focus upon strategy, structures and modes of expansion.

 #### MPD-M5-Dynamics of Body Membership ####

-> MPD-M5 explores basic patterns of membership, commitment and spiritual maturity within the body of the Messiah.
+> Explores basic patterns of membership, commitment and spiritual maturity within the body of the Messiah.

 #### MPD-M6-Dynamics of Revival ####

-> MPD-M6 reveals a cycle of spiritual activities representing the dynamics of revival, which lead to a spiritual harvest.
+> Reveals a cycle of spiritual activities representing the dynamics of revival, leading to a spiritual harvest.

 #### MPD-M7-Dynamics of Truth ####

-> MPD-M7 explores our encounter with truth, as we learn to walk in practical, covenantal faithfulness towards God's revelation, wisdom and direction.
+> Explores our encounter with truth, as we learn to walk in practical, covenantal faithfulness towards God's revelation, wisdom and direction.

 #### MPD-M8-Dynamics of Intercession ####

-> MPD-M8 explores the priestly vocation of the Messianic Community to be *a house of prayer for all nations*.
+> Explores the priestly vocation of the Messianic Community to be *a house of prayer for all nations*.

 #### MPD-M9-Dynamics of Cultural Transformation ####

-> MPD-M9 examines our call to work, amongst and on behalf of the nations, towards cultural transformations that signal the presence of God's kingdom.
+> Examines our call to work, amongst and on behalf of the nations, towards cultural transformations that signal the presence of God's kingdom.

 ### Sunlight and rainfall ###

+Modules **MPD-M10 to MPD-M16** examine seven characteristic *disciplines* of messianic community.

-Continuing the metaphor of the maize plant, sunlight and rainfall represent messianic *disciplines*.
-These disciplines are those that open us to receive the Light and Living Water of God's Spirit, by which the Messianic Community is sustained.
-And without which we become spiritually weak, unable to produce good fruit or a plentiful harvest.
+>In the metaphor of the maize plant, sunlight and rainfall are representative of messianic *disciplines*, which open us to receive the revelatory Light and sustaining Living Water of God's Spirit—without which we become spiritually weak and unable to produce good fruit or a plentiful harvest.

--	MPD-M10 to MPD-M16 examine seven characteristic *disciplines* of messianic community.

 ![Sunlight and rainfall][mp-disciplines.png]

 #### MPD-M10-Disciplines of Spiritual Maturity ####

-> MPD-M10 explores three stages of encounter, discovery and growth in spiritual maturity and discipleship: (i) pastoral, devotional; (ii) missional, vocational and (iii) apostolic, intercessory.
+> Explores three stages of encounter, discovery and growth in spiritual maturity and discipleship: (i) pastoral, devotional; (ii) missional, vocational and (iii) apostolic, intercessory.

 #### MPD-M11-Disciplines of Running the Race ####

-> MPD-M11 uses the metaphor of an athlete to examine the qualifications, disciplines and inner motivations necessary for living an enduring life of service and completing *the race marked out for us*.
+> Uses the metaphor of an athlete to examine the qualifications, disciplines and inner motivations necessary for living an enduring life of service and completing *the race marked out for us*.

 #### MPD-M12-Disciplines of Pressing Toward Our Vocation ####

-> MPD-M12 explores how we can be sustained us in our personal vocations through a deepening of our relationship with the Messiah, including *prayer without ceasing*.
+> Explores how we can be sustained us in our personal vocations through a deepening of our relationship with the Messiah, including *prayer without ceasing*.

 #### MPD-M13-Disciplines of Financial Faithfulness ####

-> MPD-M13 study explores financial faithfulness in the context of covenant relationship and messianic community, highlighting biblical perspectives of wealth and poverty, which are radically different to those of the world.
+> Study explores financial faithfulness in the context of covenant relationship and messianic community, highlighting biblical perspectives of wealth and poverty that are radically different to those of the world.

 #### MPD-M14-Disciplines of Messianic Leadership ####

-> MPD-M14 examines the qualifications, motivations and characteristics of faithful messianic leadership.
-It proposes a leadership model that balances (achieving) tasks, (building) teams and (developing) individuals.
+> Examines the qualifications, motivations and characteristics of faithful messianic leadership, proposing a leadership model that balances *achieving* tasks, *building* teams and *developing* individuals.

 #### MPD-M15-Disciplines of Living by Faith ####

-> MPD-M15 explores how messianic faith is tested and purified through trials, until we learn to see with eyes of faith.
-Afterwards major challenges no longer represent threats from which to retreat, but opportunities to experience God's covenant-faithfulness.
+> Explores how messianic faith is tested and purified through trials, until we learn to see with eyes of faith, after which major challenges no longer represent threats from which to retreat, but instead opportunities to experience God's covenant-faithfulness.

 #### MPD-M16-Disciplines of Overcoming ####

-> MPD-M16 employs the analogy of a sporting arena to represent the reality of spiritual confrontation and conflict with cultural idols and strongholds.
-In these contexts, we need to discern strategies that make room for a transformative encounter with God's overcoming power!
+> Employs the analogy of a sporting arena to represent the reality of spiritual confrontation and conflict with cultural idols and strongholds.
+In these contexts, we need to discern strategies that make room for a transformative encounter with God's overcoming power.

 ## MPD Handbooks ##

 Each MPD module is contained in a 40-50 page Handbook.

--	Each Handbook incorporates 4 interrelated *Studies*.
+-	Each *Handbook* incorporates 4 interrelated Studies.

--	Each Study incorporates *a Précis, Scripture Readings, three to five Topical Sections and a Summary*.
+-	Each *Study* incorporates a Précis, Scripture Readings, three to five Topical Sections and a Summary.

 -	Corresponding *Questions* are provided for each Study, intended to facilitate group discussions, either topic-by-topic (section-by-section), or upon completion of the entire study (chapter).

-The Handbooks are designed to facilitate group learning and discussion, through a series of scripture readings and topical studies.
-Accordingly, Maize Plant Discipleship resources do not rely upon the presence of a qualified leader, teacher, or theologian, but upon *facilitators* willing to co-ordinate study groups and discussions — see [Facilitating MPD][].
+The Handbooks are designed to facilitate group learning and discussion, based upon scripture readings and topical studies, so that Maize Plant Discipleship resources do not rely upon the presence of a qualified leader, teacher or theologian, but upon facilitators willing to co-ordinate study groups and discussions — see [Facilitating MPD][].

 # Facilitating MPD #